 Award-winning Scottish singer-songwriter KT Tunstall has been chosen to lead the annual NYC Tartan Day parade as Grand Marshal, the first woman to lead the Parade.

-The parade steps off at 2:00 PM and marches up Sixth Avenue from 44th Street to 55th Street.
+The NYC Tartan Day Parade will be held on April 7, 2018.
+The parade starts at 2:00 PM at 45th Street and marches up Sixth Avenue to 55th Street.

 What is Tartan Day, the New York Tartan Day Parade, and Tartan Week?

 - April 6th has been designated as National Tartan Day, a day for celebrating Scottish heritage and pride.